iamluc/buse/README.md

 ## exec

-Execute a git command in your repositories (do not specify 'git' in your command).
+Execute a git command in your repositories.

+Note:
+- 'git' must not be included in the command
+- you must write the command after '--'

 ```
-$> bin/buse exec "log --pretty=oneline -1" ..
+$> bin/buse exec .. -- log --pretty=oneline -1
 buse:
 xxxxxxxxxxxx Last commit message buse